Lviv: Sport

+Association football

-The first known official goal in a Polish football match was scored there on 14 July 1894 during the Lwów-Kraków game.
+The first known official goal in a Polish football match was scored at Pogoń Lwów on 14 July 1894 during the Lwów-Kraków game.
 The goal was scored by Włodzimierz Chomicki who represented the team of Lviv.
 In 1904 Kazimierz Hemerling from Lviv published the first translation of the rules of football into Polish and another native of Lviv, Stanisław Polakiewicz, became the first officially recognised Polish referee in 1911 the year in which the first Polish Football Federation was founded in Lviv.

 The first Polish professional football club, Czarni Lwów opened here in 1903 and the first stadium, which belonged to Pogoń, in 1913.
 Another club, Pogoń Lwów, was four times football champion of Poland (1922, 1923, 1925 and 1926).
 In the late 1920s, as many as four teams from the city played in the Polish Football League (Pogoń, Czarni, Hasmonea and Lechia).
 Hasmonea was the first Jewish football club in Poland.
 Several notable figures of Polish football came from the city including Kazimierz Górski, Ryszard Koncewicz, Michał Matyas and Wacław Kuchar.

 In the period 1900–1911 opened the most famous football clubs in Lviv.
 Professor Ivan Bobersky has based in the Academic grammar school the first Ukrainian sports circle where schoolboys were engaged in track and field, football, boxing, hockey, skiing, tourism and sledge sports in 1906.
 He organised the "Ukrainian Sports circle" in 1908.
 Much its pupils in due course in 1911 formed a sports society with the loud name "Ukraine" – the first Ukrainian football club in Lviv.

 Lviv now has several major professional football clubs and some smaller clubs.
 Two teams from the city, FC Rukh Lviv and FC Lviv, currently play in the Ukrainian Premier League, the top level of football in the country.
 FC Karpaty Lviv, founded in 1963, has historically been the largest club in the city.
-At the end of the 2019–20 Ukrainian Premier League season, Karpaty was expelled from the league for failing to appear to two games.
-They currently play in the Ukrainian Second League, the third level of Ukrainian football.
-Sometimes citizens of Lviv assemble on the central street (Freedom Avenue) to watch and cheer during outdoor broadcasts of games.